-- 4.5.1 The end-of-semester examination is usually the final/second element of assessment in a module. - 4.5.2 You should ensure that dates of the examination are checked and confirmed from the notice board, MOVE and MyMajan App. - 4.5.3 You should arrive at least 15 minutes before the start of the examination.
-You may not be allowed into the examination, if you are more than 30 minutes late. - 4.5.4 You must bring your current MUC Card into the examination room, and keep it displayed on your desk. - 4.5.5 You must not remove staples from the question paper or answer booklet. - 4.5.6 The list of students to be seated in each room is posted on the notice boards and on the door of each examination hall/ classroom.
-You should find out which room you are assigned to before the start of the examination. - 4.5.7 It is your responsibility to ensure that you are seated in the room that is allocated to you.
-If you are seated in the wrong room, you will be asked to leave the room. - 4.5.8 You must comply with all instructions given by the examination invigilators. - 4.5.9 Your behaviour must not disturb, distract, or adversely affect any other student. - 4.5.10 All mobile phones must be switched off and placed on the student's desk.
-You are not allowed to use your mobile phones as a calculator, or for checking the time. - 4.5.11 All bags, jackets, and other personal items must be left at the front of the room.
+- 4.6.1 The end-of-semester examination is usually the final/second element of assessment in a module. - 4.6.2 You may have two exams on the same day or on subsequent days without a day break. - 4.6.3 You should ensure that dates of the examination are checked and confirmed from the notice board, MOVE and MyMajan App. - 4.6.4 You should arrive at least 15 minutes before the start of the examination.
+You may not be allowed into the examination, if you are more than 30 minutes late. - 4.6.5 You must bring your current MUC Card into the examination room, and keep it displayed on your desk. - 4.6.6 You must not remove staples from the question paper or answer booklet. - 4.6.7 The list of students to be seated in each room is posted on the notice boards and on the door of each examination hall/ classroom.
+You should find out which room you are assigned to before the start of the examination. - 4.6.8 It is your responsibility to ensure that you are seated in the room that is allocated to you.
+If you are seated in the wrong room, you will be asked to leave the room. - 4.6.9 You must comply with all instructions given by the examination invigilators. - 4.6.10 Your behaviour must not disturb, distract, or adversely affect any other student. - 4.6.11 All mobile phones must be switched off and placed on the student's desk.
+You are not allowed to use your mobile phones as a calculator, or for checking the time. - 4.6.12 All bags, jackets, and other personal items must be left at the front of the room.
 Money, keys and credit cards must be kept about your person.
-You will not be permitted access to any such bags during the examination. - 4.5.12 You are strictly prohibited from bringing any electronic communication devices into the examination.

-- 4.5.13 You are not permitted to leave the examination room: - Until after half the prescribed examination time or one hour, whichever is less, has elapsed. - During the last ten minutes of examination time.
+You will not be permitted access to any such bags during the examination. - 4.6.13 You are strictly prohibited from bringing any electronic communication devices into the examination. - 4.6.14 You are not permitted to leave the examination room: - Until after half the prescribed examination time or one hour, whichever is less, has elapsed. - During the last ten minutes of working time.